Skip to content

 Background

-Anxiety and depression are among the most common mental health disorders in the UK, but not everyone experiences them the same way.
+Anxiety and depression are among the most common mental health conditions in the UK, but not everyone experiences them the same way.

-Some people with common mental health disorders also have psychotic experiences like paranoia and voice hallucinations.
+Some people with common mental health conditions also have psychotic experiences like paranoia and voice hallucinations.
 And these people sometimes find themselves in a treatment gap.
-Programmes for anxiety and depressions don’t always address their psychotic experiences, and services that do are scattered and inadequate.
+Programmes for anxiety and depression don’t always address their psychotic experiences, and services that do are scattered and inadequate.
 This can mean that psychotic experiences go untreated, which can have a negative impact on their health and quality of life.

-More than 900,000 people in the UK receive treatment for anxiety and depression through the Improving Access to Psychological Therapies (IAPT) programme, and a recent study indicated that 30% of them also have psychotic experiences.
-IAPT services don’t specifically target psychotic symptoms, and evidence shows this population may be much less likely to recover than those without psychotic experiences.
+More than 900,000 people in the UK receive treatment for anxiety and depression through NHS Talking Therapies, and a recent study indicated that 30% of them also have psychotic experiences.
+NHS Talking Therapies services don’t specifically target psychotic symptoms, and evidence shows this population may be much less likely to recover than those without psychotic experiences.

 Approach